Scholars visiting University of British Columbia

 Paul COPP (University of Chicago) |

-Visiting dates: April–May 2019 Paul Copp is an Associate Professor in Chinese Religion and Thought, East Asian Languages and Civilizations.
+Visiting dates: April–May 2019 Paul Copp is an associate professor in Chinese Religion and Thought, East Asian Languages and Civilizations.
 His first book, The Body Incantatory: Spells and the Ritual Imagination in Medieval Chinese Buddhism is a study of the nature and history of Buddhist incantatory and amuletic practices in Tang China centered in archaeological evidence.
-At present, his main project is a paleographical and material-historical study of the worlds of anonymous 9th and 10th century Chinese Buddhists whose practices, ritual and scribal, are evidenced by manuscript handbooks and liturgies discovered among the cache of materials from Dunhuang.
+At present, his main project is a paleographical and materialhistorical study of the worlds of anonymous 9th and 10th century Chinese Buddhists whose practices, ritual and scribal, are evidenced by manuscript handbooks and liturgies discovered among the cache of materials from Dunhuang.
 Its working title is “Seal and Scroll: Buddhism and Manuscript Culture at Dunhuang.” |

 ![]() |